benjaminwgordon/share-a-graph/README.md

 > Collaborative Short Story Writing for Amateur Authors

 # View site live: [Share-a-Graph](https://share-a-graph.herokuapp.co)
--(Running on a Dyno, make take up to a minute to wake from hibernation)
+> Running on a Dyno, make take up to a minute to wake from hibernation

 ## Table of contents
 * [General info](#general-info)